Quantum geometrical current and coherence of the open gravitation system: loop quantum gravity coupled with a thermal scalar field: Parameterized theory for the open quantum gravitation system

 Here, $h$ is the determinant of the metric $h_{ab}$ and $K_{ab}$ is the extrinsic curvature of the hypersurface $\sum_{t}$. $G^{abcd}\equiv\sqrt{h}(h^{ac}h^{bd}+h^{ad}h^{bc}-2h^{ab}h^{cd})/2$ represents the DeWitt metric.
 Note that the Latin alphabet indices $a,b,c,d$ are contracted with the metric $h_{ab}$, and the Greek alphabet indices $\mu,\nu$ are contracted with the metric $g_{\mu\nu}$.

-After we carry out the 3+1 decomposition for the pure gravitation system, analogous to the equations \eqref{eq:2.13}, we obtain the following constraint equations for the pure gravity~\cite{CK,FO}:
+After carrying out the 3+1 decomposition, analogous to the equations \eqref{eq:2.13}, we obtain the following constraint equations for the system~\cite{CK}:

 Here, $R^{(3)}$ is the Ricci scalar of the hypersurface $\sum_{t}$, $Y^{\mu}_{,a}$ are the tangential vectors parallel to the hypersurface $\sum_{t}$, and $\nabla_{b}$ is the covariant derivative with respect to the metric $h_{ab}$.
-Equation \eqref{eq:2.28} is the Hamiltonian constraint for the pure gravity, and equations \eqref{eq:2.29} are the diffeomorphism constraints (also called momentum constraint).
-These equations are the foundations of the parameterized theory for the pure gravity.
-They completely determined the classical features of the pure gravitation system.
+Equation \eqref{eq:2.28} is the Hamiltonian constraint, and equations \eqref{eq:2.29} are the diffeomorphism constraints (also called momentum constraint).
+These equations are the foundations of the parameterized theory for the gravitational field coupled with the scalar field.
+They completely determined the classical features of the system.

 The quantum version of the classical constraint equations \eqref{eq:2.28} and \eqref{eq:2.29} are

 and